Laminar and transiently disordered dynamics of a magnetic skyrmion pipe flow: Results and Discussion

-In principle, the skyrmions should move with $\theta_{\text{SkHE}}=0^{\circ}$ as shown in Fig.~\ref{FIG1}.
-However, when a moderately large current is applied, the skyrmion shows certain but not significant deformation and its size is slightly increased~\cite{Litzius_NPHYS2017}, indicated by the sharp decrease of $m_z$ in Fig.~\ref{FIG2}(i).
-As $\theta_{\text{SkHE}}\sim\D$ [Eq.~(\ref{eq:TME-CPP-SkHE-Theta})], while $\D=\pi{^2}d/8\gamma_{\text{DW}}$~\cite{Wanjun_NPHYS2017} with $d$ and $\gamma_{\text{DW}}$ being the skyrmion diameter and the domain wall width, respectively, the increase of the skyrmion size could lead to the lateral motion of the skyrmions (i.e., a non-zero $\theta_{\text{SkHE}}$) [Fig.~\ref{FIG2}(k)].
+In principle, the skyrmions should move with $\theta_{\text{SkHE}}=0^{\circ}$ as shown in Fig.~\ref{FIG4}.
+However, when a moderately large current is applied, the skyrmion shows certain but not significant deformation and its size is slightly increased~\cite{Litzius_NPHYS2017}, indicated by the sharp decrease of $m_z$ in Fig.~\ref{FIG7}(a) and the sharp increase of the average skyrmion diameter in Fig.~\ref{FIG8}.
+As $\theta_{\text{SkHE}}\sim\D$ [Eq.~(\ref{eq:TME-CPP-SkHE-Theta})], while $\D=\pi{^2}d/8\gamma_{\text{DW}}$~\cite{Wanjun_NPHYS2017} with $d$ and $\gamma_{\text{DW}}$ being the skyrmion diameter and the domain wall width, respectively, the increase of the skyrmion size could lead to the lateral motion of the skyrmions (i.e., a non-zero $\theta_{\text{SkHE}}$) [Fig.~\ref{FIG7}(c)].
 The motion of the skyrmions toward the lower pipe edge results in the compression of the skyrmions~\cite{Reichhardt_PRB2020,Souza_2023}, which leads to the formation of a skyrmion flow with a free surface and reduced flow width.
-Due to the compression effect, the skyrmion size decreases as indicated by the gradual increase of $m_z$ in Fig.~\ref{FIG2}(i).
+Due to the compression effect, the skyrmion size decreases as indicated by the gradual increase of $m_z$ in Fig.~\ref{FIG7}(a) as well as the gradual decrease of the average skyrmion diameter in Fig.~\ref{FIG8}.
 Hence, $\theta_{\text{SkHE}}$ equals zero when the skyrmion size almost decreases to its initial value.
-The compressed skyrmions flow toward the $+x$ direction and follow eight parallel pathlines [Fig.~\ref{FIG2}(l)].
-No skyrmion is annihilated during the compression [Fig.~\ref{FIG2}(i)], and the system reaches a higher total energy when a steady open-channel flow of skyrmions is formed [Fig.~\ref{FIG2}(j)].
+The compressed skyrmions flow toward the $+x$ direction and follow eight parallel pathlines [Fig.~\ref{FIG7}(d)].
+No skyrmion is annihilated during the compression [Fig.~\ref{FIG7}(a)], and the system reaches a higher total energy when a steady open-channel flow of skyrmions is formed [Fig.~\ref{FIG7}(b)].
 The speed of the skyrmions on the free surface is faster than that of the main skyrmion flow, which forms a single shear layer of skyrmions at the flow surface~\cite{Souza_2023,Reichhardt_PRB2020}.
+It should noted that the effect of the moderately large driving current in narrowing the width of the skyrmion flow depends on the applied current density, as shown in Fig.~\ref{FIG3}(a).
+Namely, a larger current density could result in a narrower usable portion of the pipe channel; however, it will also affect the density and crystal structure of the skyrmion flow.